Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 Apply a Regex to select the files of interest.
 The Recordings will be derived from the name of the 'films'.
 The Brightfield files are expected to be present, but do not need to be additionally selected.

-A skeleton Experiment Info file is created in the specified Project Root in an Experiment that has the name of the directory in which the imnages are contained.
+A skeleton Experiment Info file is created in the specified Project Root in an Experiment that has the name of the directory in which the images are contained.

-Additional informatioin needs to be provided in the skeleton file.
+Additional information needs to be provided in the skeleton file.
 An example of a file is shown below.

 - **Experiment Name** is a text string.
 - **Recording Name** is a text string.
 It is convenient to have Recording Names that contain the experiment name, but it is not required.
 - **Condition Number** is an integer ranging from 1 to the number of unique conditions in the experiment.
 All Recordings with a given Condition Number, need to have identical Probe Name, Probe Type, Cell Type, Adjuvant and Concentration.
 - **Replicate number** is an integer ranging from 1 to the number of replicates for a given condition.
 - **Probe Name**, **Probe Type**, **Cell Type**, and **Adjuvant** are text strings.
 - **Process Flag** needs to contain a value that can be interpreted as a boolean.
 Uppercase or lower case is supported.